DIY e liquid is the best thing since sliced bread.

 When mixing your own DIY e liquid, make sure you always buy pharmaceutical grade PG from a reliable source!
 For me, it doesn’t get more reliable than Amazon…

-Check out the current price here… in the UK
+Check out the current price here.

 Just a quickie… It is possible to experience a reaction to Propylene Glycol.
 In fact, one of our team actually has a PG intolerance and almost gave up on vaping altogether!